adoorknob/tp/docs/UserGuide.md

 ### User commands

-user will bring up a list of commands that pertains to users:
+User will bring up a list of commands that pertains to users:
 1. Adding a user
 2. Removing a user
 3. Listing all users